 I’m not saying your survey will make people want to throw themselves off a cliff, or worse – never patronize your business again, merely after receipt of one inconvenient survey.

-No. The point is, a failure to capture information truly significant to your company can be attributed to the simple notion that while good intent is there, people just don’t have the time to answer a multiple question survey.
+No. The point is, a failure to capture information truly significant to your company can be attributed to the simple notion that while good intent is there, people just don’t have the time to answer a multiple-question survey.
 Don't fire 500 questions at a customer.
 Keep it brief!

 Frankly, if you really need to ask a zillion questions, at least be honest and tell your victims upfront that they probably will have to dedicate a good part of their precious time to answering the same ridiculous questions 100 times.
-The only difference being a principal keyword.
+The only difference is a principal keyword.

 Keep It Simple, Stupid.
-It’s worth remembering, because it works.
+It’s worth remembering because it works.

 So, what are you looking for?

-Purpose built surveys are the way to go.
+Purpose-built surveys are the way to go.
 This is a marketing tool after all, and a very powerful one, given the right attention and consideration.